hugdora/aws-grc-projects/Policy_Risk_Register_Project/Cloud_Security_Policy.md

 - Evidence of access reviews must be recorded in the **Evidence Log** for audits.

 ### 5.5 Logging & Monitoring
-- All IAM changes (create, modify, delete) must be captured via **AWS CloudTrail** and stored in a centralized S3 bucket.
+- All IAM changes (create, modify, delete) must be captured via **AWS CloudTrail** and stored in a centralised S3 bucket.
 - Unauthorised or suspicious access attempts must trigger alerts in **Security Hub** or SIEM (QRadar).